Dadiya-Harsh/mcp-server-suite/README.md

-# my-mcp-servers
+# mcp-server-suite

-**my-mcp-servers** is a customizable MCP (Model Context Protocol) server designed as a foundation for all your future automation, integration, and AI-powered workflows.
+**mcp-server-suite** is a customizable MCP (Model Context Protocol) server designed as a foundation for all your future automation, integration, and AI-powered workflows.
 Built for extensibility, it enables you to create, connect, and manage custom tools and services in a modular way.

 ## Features